vikram2580/bug-tracker/README.md

 studen Id - 101501507

 //Install node module by using command  - npm install
-//Run Gananche on your system
+//Run Ganache on your system
+//Deploy given contract in remix (Change environment to Dev - ganache provider)
+//Update the contact address and ABI in contractConfig.js
+//Follow this path for configuration (./src/config/contractConfig.js)

 -----------------------------------------------------------------------
 //Solidity contract